ApiLogicServer/ApiLogicServer-src/internal_dev/app_landing/app_landing_val.md

 <details markdown>
 </br>

 <summary>3.
-Deploy - standard container, no fees, no lock-in</summary>
+Deploy - Standard container, no fees, no lock-in</summary>

 Created projects include scripts to automate docker creation, so you can deploy anywhere.